warrenronsiek/SparkUtils/README.md

 the library will read the stored snapshot as a dataframe, join it to the provided dataframe on the joinColumns, and then test the dataframes for equality along every column.
 If it finds any diffs, it will print them and fail the test.
-If it doesn't find any diffs, or if a snapshot doesn't exist, it will succeed.
+If it doesn't find any diffs, it will succeed.
+If there is no stored snapshot in the `test/resources` that matches, it will create a new one.

 ### Example Usage
 ```scala